FusionAuth/fusionauth-site/site/_posts/2020-06-30-private-labeling-with-multi-tenant.md

 ## Why set up multi-tenant FusionAuth?

 Pretend you have a SaaS application which lets people manage their todos.
 It's a glorious task management application.
 Your company, TodoInc, sells accounts to individuals.
-That application lives at app.todo.com.
+That application lives at `app.todo.com`.
 You are using FusionAuth as your user data store, and you have other applications using it as well: a [forum application](/blog/2020/05/13/setting-up-single-sign-on-for-nodebb), [Zendesk](/docs/v1/tech/samlv2/zendesk) for customer support and [GSuite](/docs/v1/tech/samlv2/google).

 However, Company1, a large multinational corporation with a big checkbook, approaches you.
 They want a premium edition; they have decided that your todo application is too good to live without.
-They want their application to be separate, private labeled, and located at todo.company1.com.
+They want their application to be separate, private labeled, and located at `todo.company1.com`.
 They're willing to pay a premium price, as well.

 You realize you can offer this easily by modifying your application to respond to multiple hostnames.
 The logic is pretty straightforward.

 But what about your users?
-The accounts at todo.company1.com should be entirely separate from the accounts at app.todo.com.
-What if the CEO of Company1 has an account at app.todo.com with the email address ceo@company1.com, and then signs up for a corporate account with that same email address?
+The accounts at `todo.company1.com` should be entirely separate from the accounts at `app.todo.com`.
+What if the CEO of Company1 has an account at `app.todo.com` with the email address `ceo@company1.com`, and then signs up for a corporate account with that same email address?

 Will those be considered the same user?
 They shouldn't be.
 It doesn't make sense to mix personal and business tasks, and even though the email address for these two accounts is the same, they should be separate.

-Furthermore, suppose you sell Organization2 a premium subscription as well.
-These user accounts should be independent too, with no possibility of collision, even if ceo@company1.com volunteers there and wants to keep track of their tasks at Organization2.
+Furthermore, suppose you sell Organization2 a premium subscription as well, to be hosted at `todo.organization2.org`.
+These user accounts should be independent too, with no possibility of collision, even if the CEO of Company1 volunteers there, and registers an account there with the email address `ceo@company1.com` to keep track of their tasks at Organization2.

-Each standalone application's login pages must be branded; your clients want their apps customized to match their websites.
+Each standalone application's login pages must also be branded; your clients want their apps customized to match their websites.
 Oh, and by the way, Company1 wants users to authenticate against ActiveDirectory, and Organization2 wants users to be able to login with their Facebook accounts.

 _What to do?_